 Developing inclusive leadership at one of the world’s most iconic brands

-Our Inclusive Leadership programme for adidas Group has broken new ground when it comes to the way we design, build and roll out our course content.
-With the November 2016 sessions now finished, the course demonstrates how – with our specialist support – companies can unlock the resources contained within their own people, and use them to progress their own diversity agenda.
+Our Inclusive Leadership programme for adidas has broken new ground when it comes to the way we design, build and roll out our course content.
+The course demonstrates how – with our specialist support – companies can unlock the resources contained within their own people, and use them to progress their own diversity agenda.

 adidas approached us earlier this year to develop a series of one-day inclusive leadership sessions for all 220 managers at their UK headquarters in Stockport.
 Their end-goal: using inclusive practice to spearhead innovation, increase customer reach, sales and satisfaction, and ultimately get ahead in a fiercely competitive marketplace.